Skip to Main Content

 Where the Sunset Strip Meets Serious Produce

-Sunset Boulevard at the West Hollywood stretch carries a particular kind of ambient pressure — valet lines, hotel lobbies, the low hum of an industry city performing for itself.
-Ardor, set within that corridor at 9040 Sunset Blvd, chooses a different register.
+Sunset Boulevard at the West Hollywood stretch carries a particular kind of ambient pressure, valet lines, hotel lobbies, the low hum of an industry city performing for itself.
+Ardor, set within that corridor at 9040 Sunset Blvd, is a restaurant in West Hollywood.
 The space trades Strip theatrics for a warmer, more grounded atmosphere, one that signals intention before the first dish arrives.
 The visual language here tilts toward the botanical: greenery as structure, not decoration.
 It is an environment that makes the menu's plant-forward focus feel like a considered point of view rather than a dietary concession.

 That distinction matters in a city where vegetable-led cooking has moved from wellness sidebar to credible culinary category.
-Los Angeles has been ahead of most American cities on this shift — farmers' market culture, proximity to California's Central Valley growing regions, and a dining public that arrived at produce-first eating earlier than Chicago or New York.
+Ardor is priced at about $100 per person, with a smart casual dress code and recommended reservations.
+Los Angeles has been ahead of most American cities on this shift, farmers' market culture, proximity to California's Central Valley growing regions, and a dining public that arrived at produce-first eating earlier than Chicago or New York.
 Ardor sits inside that movement at a specific address: not a vegan restaurant, not a health concept, but a Californian kitchen where vegetables hold the structural role that protein occupies elsewhere.

 Plant-Forward as a Kitchen Position, Not a Marketing Category